 You’re going to be relying on mobile data, don’t chance it with a US smartphone abroad if you can avoid it.
 Instead, shop around online for smartphone models that are available in your destination country.
 That way when you arrive, you already have your selection in mind and can budget for it.

-If you’re not totally comfortable to go completely solo, still learning how to become a digital nomad, I suggest you go to a popular digital nomad destination.
+If you’re not totally comfortable to go completely solo or still learning how to become a digital nomad, I suggest you go to a popular digital nomad destination.
 That way you’ve got some other freshman nomads to make friends and network with.

 In a sense, the world is your own personal digital nomad academy campus.
 Nomads who have been at it a long time tend to hang with more settled nomads, and beginners are eager to mingle with others who are going through the same struggle.